Australia, New Zealand quit Rugby League World Cup over Covid-19 - RFI

 Sydney (AFP)

-The decision by Australia and New Zealand to pull out of the 2021 Rugby League World Cup over Covid-19 concerns rocked tournament organisers Thursday, who said it could have "wide-ranging implications".
+Australia and New Zealand's decision to pull out of the 2021 Rugby League World Cup over Covid-19 concerns rocked tournament organisers on Thursday, with the chair of International Rugby saying some players may now switch allegiance so they can play in the showpiece tournament.

-League's top two ranked nations cited "player welfare and safety" during the coronavirus pandemic as compelling reasons to delay the tournament until next year.
+League's top two ranked nations cited "player welfare and safety" during the coronavirus pandemic as compelling reasons to delay the event until next year.

 "In the current environment, the risks to the safety, health and wellbeing of the players and officials travelling from Australia to participate in the tournament this year are insurmountable."

-New Zealand Rugby League chief executive Greg Peters said the decision to withdraw was in the best interests of players and officials.
+New Zealand Rugby League chief executive Greg Peters sympathised with tournament organisers who had "moved heaven and earth to make this work".

-"There are stark differences between how the pandemic is being managed in the UK compared to Australasia and recent developments have highlighted how quickly things can change," he said.

-"The tournament organisers have moved heaven and earth to make this work, so it is not an easy decision, but the Covid-19 situation in the UK shows no sign of improving, and it's simply too unsafe to send teams and staff over.
+Nevertheless, he added: "But the Covid-19 situation in the UK shows no sign of improving, and it's simply too unsafe to send teams and staff over."

-"We understand how disappointing this is for fans and those involved, however player and staff safety remains paramount."

-Defending champions Australia were to play Fiji in Hull on the opening day, with New Zealand drawn to play Lebanon in Warrington the following day.

-The World Cup is a major source of revenue for International Rugby League, the sport's governing body, and has been supported financially by the British government which is looking to reopen its borders.
+The tournament is a major source of revenue for International Rugby League, the sport's governing body, and has been supported financially by the British government which is looking to reopen its borders.

 If it was put back to 2022 it would be competing with the Women's European Football Championships, also in England, and would clash with media coverage of the FIFA World Cup in Qatar.